With its flooding, dustiness, droughts, and packs of coyotes, New Mexico is not an easy place to live off-grid.

 New Mexico Zoning Laws and Off-Grid Living

-Compared to many other states, New Mexico actually has very permissive zoning laws.
+Compared to many other states, New Mexico has very permissive zoning laws.
 You’re even allowed to have livestock in some parts of Albuquerque.
-It’s also possible to find some land with no zoning at all in New Mexico.
-For example, Socorro County just south of Albuquerque has no zoning.
+It’s also possible to find some land without zoning in New Mexico.
+For example, Socorro County, just south of Albuquerque, has no zoning.

-Just because an area doesn’t have zoning though, it doesn’t mean you aren’t required to follow building regulations.
-Because there aren’t any inspectors coming out to check in some of these no-zoning areas, a lot of people illegally build without permits.
-It’s a huge risk though, so it’s always better to try to find a way to build your off-grid home within the regulations than pay a price later.
+Just because an area doesn’t have zoning doesn’t mean you aren’t required to follow building regulations.
+Because there aren’t any inspectors coming out to check in some of these no-zoning areas, many people illegally build without permits.
+It’s a considerable risk, though, so it’s always better to find a way to build your off-grid home within the regulations than pay a price later.